abhidhillon94/word-play/README.md

 - The entry point of the code is app.py file in the root directory of the repo.
 - All of the code resides in src directory and split into the following subdirectories:
     - controllers: It contains files that are starting point for the APIs.
 We have used flask blueprint to manage and define the routes.
 This is the layer that contains our input sanitization and validation logic, response formatting logic and calls to our service layer that contains the core business logic.
     - services: Files in this directory contains the core business logic of our application.
-It also includes database interaction/queries since our codebase is quite small and we use mongoEngine ODM that makes querying easier eliminating the need to have a repostory layer at this point.
+It also includes database interaction/queries since our codebase is quite small and we use mongoEngine ODM that makes querying easier eliminating the need to have a repository layer at this point.
 We can consider moving the database operations out of this layer into repository layer if the codebase grows or if we feel the need to have reusable database operations/queries.
     - models: This direectory contains classes/entities that represent the documents in our database.
 Each model currently also maps to a collection in the database and the classes present in this layer also provide interface to perform database operations on the corresponding collections.
     - jobs: This directory contains our async/background jobs that are currently being run using celery workers.
 These jobs are long running tasks that we want to perform in a separate process outside of the API server process to reduce the latency of the APIs.
     - bootstrap_resources: This directory contains logic to setup any shared resources like MongoDB or Elasticsearch connections and operations that we usually do while bootstraping the application process.